finos/perspective/docs/docs/python.md

 -   Updates will be _conflated_ when multiple calls to `update()` occur before the scheduled application.
 In such cases, you may receive a single `on_update()` notification for multiple `update()` calls.
--   Once `set_loop_callback()` has been called, you may not call Perspective functions from any other thread.

-For example, using Tornado `IOLoop` you can create a dedicated thread for a `PerspectiveManager`:
+For example, using Tornado `IOLoop` you can create a dedicated thread or pool for a `PerspectiveManager`:

 ```python
 manager = perspective.PerspectiveManager()